-Some people are exceptionally organised.
+Some people are blessedly organised.
 They keep everything on record; files neatly labelled for your convenience should they not be around to guide you through a lifetime’s worth of documents.

 How unclaimed life insurance is processed

 Life Insurance policies become unclaimed after seven years of inactivity.
-Depending on the type of life insurance, this inactivity can be a result of a halt in premium payments or the insured person’s death.
-It could be because personal details became outdated and the insurer has lost all manner of contact with the insured person or beneficiaries.
+Depending on the type of life insurance, this inactivity can be due to a halt in premium payments or the insured person’s death.
+Or because personal details have not been updated and the insurer has lost contact with the insured person or their beneficiaries.

 How to find and claim lost money

-Naturally, the easiest way to make sure the right money goes to the right beneficiary is to review your dearly departed’s documents.
-If you know a policy existed, you should only need to check through their documents for details of the insurance company and contact them immediately.
+The easiest way to make sure the right money goes to the right beneficiary is to review your dearly departed’s documents.
+If you know a policy exists, all you need to do is find the details of the insurance company and contact them immediately.

-If you’re unsure whether your loved one held a policy, check their financial records, including bank statements, for any potential premium payments.
-It can be a good idea to consult your loved one’s former workplace as well as any professional associations as they may offer group policy benefits to members.
+If you’re unsure whether your loved one held a policy, check their financial records, including bank statements, for any premium payments.
+It can be a good idea to also consult your dearly departed’s former superannuation fund, which may have provided them with life insurance automatically.

-However, if plenty of time has lapsed since the policy has matured, your best bet is to use ASIC’s unclaimed money search tool.
-After all, ASIC collects the money, so it is well equipped to get the benefits into the right hands.
+However, if the insurance has remained unclaimed for seven years or more, your best bet is to use ASIC’s unclaimed money search tool.
+After all, ASIC collects the money, so it’s well-equipped to get the forgotten benefits into the right hands.

 Avoid paying a fee